tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 we have a cached value and it matches, we use that instead.
 So not much changed, really, except for the reading and writing to `code->caches`.

-I also pulled the code into this function `do_add_cached` because it got a little more complicated.
+If we don't have a cached value, we call `lookup_method` and store the result in the cache.
+Then we call it.
+I pulled this slow-path code into the function `add_update_cache`.

 ### Run a test program and see results